Narrow-gauge railroads in the United States: Mid-Atlantic

-It was the last survivor of an extensive narrow-gauge network in New York and Pennsylvania that included many interconnecting lines.
+It was the last remnant of an extensive narrow-gauge network in New York and Pennsylvania that included many interconnecting lines.
 The largest concentration was in the Big Level region around Bradford, Pennsylvania, from which lines radiated towards Pittsburgh and into New York state.
 This group also included the Tonawanda Valley & Cuba Railroad.
-Though the TV&C's narrow-gauge tracks are long gone, the standard-gauge Arcade & Attica Railroad continues to run over a portion of the TV&C's route.
-The Waynesburg & Washington Railroad, a subsidiary of the Pennsylvania Railroad, operated in the southwestern part of the state until 1933.
+Though the TV&C's narrow-gauge tracks are long gone, the standard-gauge Arcade and Attica Railroad continues to run over a portion of the TV&C's route.
+The Waynesburg and Washington Railroad, a subsidiary of the Pennsylvania Railroad, operated in the southwestern part of the state until 1933.